 All right, how about desserts though?
 No problem.
 Some flan recipes call for only egg yolks and no egg whites, some call for a mixture of egg yolks and whole eggs, and some call for only whole eggs, so pay attention to the ingredients list!
 Now, since our problem is excess egg yolks.
 Here are some recipes to try:

 Another egg-yolky dessert you can make with those extra egg yolks is the Custard!
 Now, there are different kinds of ‘custards’ out there so you can choose between those that are more like pudding consistency to something that’s more thick (almost like flan).
-Here’s a chocolate pudding like custard, and here’s a baked custard that is harder in consistency.
+Here’s a baked custard recipe.

 Mmmmm.
 I love Crème brûlées.
 They are pretty similar to those baked custards and flans, but something about that sweet topping really tops it off.
 I know, you’re thinking, how is a load of sugar on top paleo?
 Well, most paleo crème brûlées are topped with honey or something more natural than pure white sugar.
 Here are some examples: